conduitl/mission-control/readme.md

 Using Bootstrap 3.
 Sucked it up and installed jQuery so that I can use the Bootstrap JavaScript Plugins.

 ##DevNotes

+###Routing

 How do I get the navbar module to handle root level navigation without making it the parent for everything else?

+How to I coordinate between routes handled by the server and routes handled by NG.